jorritfolmer/puppet-splunk/README.md

-# Puppet module to deploy Splunk into any imaginable topology on Windows and Linux.
+# Splunk deployments with Puppet

 [![Travis CI build status](https://travis-ci.org/jorritfolmer/puppet-splunk.svg?branch=master)](https://travis-ci.org/jorritfolmer/puppet-splunk)

-This Puppet module can be used on Windows and Linux to create and arrange the following Splunk instances into simple, distributed or (multisite) clustered topologies:

-- Splunk indexers
-- Splunk search heads
-- Splunk cluster masters
-- Splunk search head deployers
-- Splunk deployment servers
-- Splunk heavy forwarders
-- Splunk universal forwarders

-It does so with the following principles in mind:
+This Puppet module deploys Splunk instances on Windows and Linux in simple, distributed or (multisite) clustered topologies.
+It is used in production by organisations large and small, but can also be used to quickly validate solution architectures.
+For example on a 2016 MacBook Pro, setting up a multisite indexer cluster, a cluster master, a search head cluster, a search head deployer, LDAP authentication, etc, takes less than an hour.

 ## Principles

+Development of this module is done with the following principles in mind:

-1. **Splunk above Puppet.** Puppet is only used to configure the running skeleton of a Splunk constellation.
-It tries to keep away from Splunk administration as much as possible.
-For example, why deploy Splunk apps to forwarders through Puppet if you can use Splunk's multi-platform deployment server?
+1. **Technical Management** Puppet is used to configure the technical infrastructure of a Splunk deployment.
+It tries to keep away from Splunk functional administration as much as possible.
+For example, deploying Splunk apps to forwarders is best left to Splunk's multi-platform deployment server.
-2. **Power to the Splunkers.** A Splunk installation should typically not be administered by the IT or IT-infra teams.
-This Puppet module should smooth the path to implementing segregation of duties between administrators and watch(wo)men (ISO 27002 12.4.3 or BIR 10.10.3).
+2. **Power to the Splunkers.** A Splunk installation used for security monitoring should typically not be administered by the same IT or IT-infra teams it's supposed to be monitoring.
+This Puppet module should smooth the path towards implementing segregation of duties between administrators and watch(wo)men (ISO 27002 12.4.3 or BIR 10.10.3).
+3. **Supports any topology.** Single server?
+Redundant multi-site clustering?
+Heavy forwarder in a DMZ?
-3. **Secure by default**.
+4. **Secure by default**.
   - Splunk runs as user splunk instead of root.
   - No services are listening by default except the bare minimum (8089/tcp)
   - TLSv1.1 and TLSv1.2 are enabled by default
   - Perfect Forward Secrecy (PFS) using Elliptic curve Diffie-Hellman (ECDH)
   - Ciphers are set to [modern compatibility](https://wiki.mozilla.org/Security/Server_Side_TLS)
   - Admin password can be set using its SHA512 hash in the Puppet manifests instead of plain-text.
-4. **Supports any topology.** Single server?
-Redundant multi-site clustering?
-Heavy forwarder in a DMZ?

 ## Prerequisites

-1. A running Puppet master
+1. A Puppet master
-2. A running repository server with splunk and splunkforwarder packages.
-See below if you need help setting it up.
+2. A repository server with splunk and splunkforwarder packages.
+See "Setting up a Splunk repository" if you need help setting it up for Red Hat, Debian or Windows environments

 ## Quick-start